HOSTED BY NINA GILMOUR

 Are we not bound to those who have made an impression on our hearts?
 We have forged unspoken agreements that tie us together to our cores and keep us accountable.
 These are relations that may come and go but never leave us.

 Bound is part of a full-length work titled Histoire d'amour, produced by BoucharDanse, and directed by Marie-Josée Chartier.
 Histoire d'amour premiered through DanceWorks, at the Harbourfront Centre, in May 2012.

 Choreographed by Ofilio Sinbadinho

-Performed by: Zhenya Cerneacov, Sebastian Hirstenstein, Molly Johnson, Kathleen Legassick and Meredith Thompson
+Performed by: Zhenya Cerneacov, Sebastian Hirtenstein, Molly Johnson, Kathleen Legassick and Meredith Thompson

 Rawrabide is inspired by this quote from a 1970s lower class black homosexual, now considered Harlem renaissance, writer and civil rights activist: “I was not born to be defined by someone else, but by myself, and myself only.”
 Life is a game.
 Lots of rules, flocks of players, and sloppy referees… The dancers move in staccato and speak with the bravado from urban realness, social activism, and remix culture.

 Myriam Allard and Hedi Graja (La Otra Orilla)